Today’s Top 5

 > This happens throughout the country, and when the water is clear enough, surface lures are often the best choice.

-Original Floating Minnow by Rapala.
+> One lure that fits this category, but often overlooked, is the Original Floating Minnow by Rapala.
 The “Floater” has been around for more than 70 years, and it remains as one of the most productive topwaters of all time.

 > All Floater Minnows are shaped from select strips of balsa, which provide the desired buoyancy.
 Combine that with their streamlined, minnow-like profile and natural reflective finish, these lures can emulate the movements of struggling baitfish perfectly.